 - Preheat your oven to 400°F, and spray a 13x9 inch baking pan with cooking spray or oil.

-- Place the butternut squash, milk, broth, dream cheese, mustard, cheddar cheese, and ¼ c parmesan cheese in a blender and puree until smooth.
+- Place the butternut squash, milk, broth, cream cheese, mustard, cheddar cheese, and ¼ c Parmesan cheese in a blender and puree until smooth.
 Add salt and pepper to taste.

 - Layer half of the potatoes in the prepared pan and pour over half of the cheese sauce.
 Repeat with the remaining potatoes and sauce.

 - Sprinkle the remaining Parmesan cheese over the top, then bake uncovered for another 20-30 minutes, or until the potatoes in the center are soft and the top is browned.

 - Cheesy Zucchini Hodge Podge